mohamedelbaz50/news/README.md

 ## 🚀 Getting Started

-- Moshtriat is a simple e_commerce app .
+- News is a simple app to show new news  .
-- Our App allow you to make account.
-- Our app allow you to see products and but it in favorite.
+- user can allow you to search about any news.
+- news is Divided by category.

 ## 🤳 Screens

-- **Splash Screen:** Wait for 3 seconds then navigate to `On-Boarding Screens`.
+- **Splash Screen:** Wait for 3 seconds then navigate to `Home Screen`.
-- **On-Boarding Screens:** Provide a seamless and engaging introduction to our app.
-- **Home Screen:** The User can discover all products.
+- **Home Screen:** the user can choose news categoty
-- **Profile Screen :**  The User can see his profile and edit it .
-- **Search Screen :**  The User can search about any product .
+- **Search Screen:** The User can search about any news.

 <hr>
 <h3>